 The Derbyshire campaign records of Captain David Ramwell, author of 'A Ship Too Far: the Mystery of the Derbyshire', are available at the Maritime Archives and Library, reference D/DFA(A).

 This online feature was created to mark the 25th anniversary of the sinking in 2005.
-Please note that the accompanying display in the museum which opened to mark the anniversary in 2005 is no longer on display in the museum itself.
-However, a new display MV Derbyshire - Search for the Truth opened in 2012.
+The accompanying display in the museum which opened to mark the anniversary in 2005 was updated in 2012 with a new display MV Derbyshire - Search for the Truth.